 Immatures are similar but with many feathers having white edgings giving a scaly impression.

-Mostly seen at the coast, but also found inland, wherever there is water e.g. gravel pits, reservoirs and in tundra.
+Mostly seen at the coast, but also found inland, wherever there is water with sandy or gravelly margins, e.g. gravel pits, reservoirs, and in the tundra.

 The short bill is used to forage along the low water mark and amongst pebbles and drift seaweed.
 Sand hoppers and insects are favoured prey.